Understanding Different Vinyl Sundeck Products | Tufdek™

 Why Vinyl Sundeck Material?

-Like most home improvement products, there are a wide range of vinyl sundeck coverings available – and they will not all be equally durable or able to waterproof your deck.
+Like most home improvement products, there is a wide range of vinyl sundeck coverings available – and they will not all be equally durable or able to waterproof your deck.
 The first major property to look at in vinyl decking is the thickness of the vinyl.
-Obviously, a thicker vinyl is (for the most part) going to be more durable.
+Obviously, a thicker vinyl is going to be more durable.

-Building codes vary by province and state, but a typical standard thickness for vinyl membrane is 60mm.
+Building codes vary by province and state, but a typical standard thickness for the vinyl membrane is 60mils.
 Any vinyl thinner than the standard in your area may not last, or may not protect your deck and structure.

 Backing of Vinyl Decking